pavelm14/Eudaminae_phylogeny/bioinformatics/worfklow/1_Retrieve_local.md

 There are 290 files with compressed sequences (.tar.gz) which correponds to the R1 and R2 reads for 145 skipper specimens.

-To copy these recursiverly to my back up folder in `storage-brno3-cerit.metacentrum.cz`
+To copy these recursiverly into my back up folder at `storage-brno3-cerit.metacentrum.cz`

 ```bash
 [pavel local computer]$